DataExperts/dexih.utils.datatype/README.md

 The library contains two objects which can be used for dynamic storage of unknown data types.

 * DataValue - Stores only [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types) and can be used to perform fast operations such as arithmetic and comparisons.
-This uses a `struct` meaning like value types it is stored on the stack and not subject to garbage collection, making it idea for intense processing tasks.
+This uses a `struct` which is stored on the stack and not subject to garbage collection, making it idea for long running and intense processing tasks.
 * DataObject - Stores any value data type, and allows operations like the `DataValue`.
 The disadvantage of this construct is there is a performance consideration due to allowing non ValueType values.,

 Data Value Example: